-The role of Healthwatch is to find out people’s experiences of health and social care services with a view to making sure they are meeting people’s needs, and to suggest or call for improvements where needed based on people’s experiences.
+The role of Healthwatch is to find out people’s experiences of health and social care services with a view to making sure they are meeting people’s needs, and to call for improvements where needed based on people’s experiences.

-Healthwatch have the power to make sure that people’s voices are heard by the government and those running services.
+Healthwatch has the power to make sure that people’s voices are heard by the government and those running services.
 As well as seeking the public’s views ourselves, we also encourage services to involve people in decisions that affect them.
 Our sole purpose is to help make care better for people.
-In summary, Healthwatch is here to:

 - Help people find out about local care.

 - Listen to what people think of services.

 - Help improve the quality of services by letting those running services and the government know what people want from care.